PrimaryStrawberry/FionnaManagerDecomp/README.md

  - added android compilation
  - Fixed bug with reset button (now it resets bust correctly)

-> [!IMPORTANT]
-> If you want more quality of life features, feel free to ask!
-I will make a separate branch!

  ## How I did this
  I found a tool called [gdsdecomp.](https://github.com/bruvzg/gdsdecomp)